TheHive-Project/TheHiveDocs/admin/configuration.md

   "CORTEX-SERVER-ID" {
     # URL of the Cortex server
     url = "http://CORTEX_SERVER:CORTEX_PORT"
+    # Key of the Cortex user, mandatory for Cortex 2
+    key = "API key"
   }
   # HTTP client configuration, more details in section 8
   # ws {